kiraoyd/Almost-Died-Today/JOURNAL.md

 I could have left out some feilds with data I didn't want, serde can handle that, but after a day lost to this, I decided to bite the bullet and feed ChatGPT the NASA JSON and ask it really nicely to show me the Rust struct equivalents.
 I am not sorry I did this, the struct heirarchy for this API was kind of crazy, and what chatGPT gave me was way nicer than what I would have produced.
 I adjusted some things like making feilds public, and adjusting the Derives a bit, as well as making All the necesary feilds Options and handling the one case where I needed a String to deserialize into a number.

 So NOW all I need to do is go back through the code I'd previously written (commented out at this commit to test the NASA route easily), and redo with the new struct structures.
 Actually I think I can keep the old Asteroid struct (renaming it tho) to represent the data I want stored from that API response, in my database.
-That way I don't need to change the SQL or actually, much of the routes either, I'll just need to be careful how I post from the new ASteroid struct to the darabase representation one.
+That way I don't need to change the SQL or actually, much of the routes either, I'll just need to be careful how I post from the new ASteroid struct to the database representation one.
 Ok that wasn't so bad, It's running!

-Still to do: Post the nasa data to the database
+Still to do: Post the nasa data to the database,
-Add authorization (just do it like we did in class, with user table storing id and password) Add a frontend to display data (build out index.html) Fix the get closest by date route to handle when there is noting found for the date requested
+Add authorization (just do it like we did in class, with user table storing id and password), Add a frontend to display data (build out index.html), Fix the get closest by date route to handle when there is noting found for the date requested

 ### 8/10/2023